-It is also one of five Royal British Legion care homes across the UK with a specialist dementia care unit.
+It is also one of six Royal British Legion care homes across the UK with a specialist dementia care unit.

 Dunkirk Memorial House Key Summary

-We've put together a key summary document of Dunkirk Memorial House to help you consider whether it's the right care home for you, including funding options and fees.
+A key summary document with all the useful details to help you consider whether it's the right care home for you, including funding options and fees.

 There is a real community spirit at Dunkirk Memorial House.